 - Loan origination fee

 - Appraisal fee

 - For explanations of these closing costs and more information, check out our digital homebuyer course.

 Note: In some instances, closing cost fees for a refinance can be wrapped into the total loan amount so no money is due out of pocket.

-What is a No-Closing-Cost Refinance?
+What is a no-lender-cost refinance?

-A no-closing-cost refinance is a refinance option where you do not need to pay any closing costs when getting the new mortgage loan.
+A no-lender-cost refinance is a refinance option where you do not need to pay any closing costs when getting the new mortgage loan.
 There are many reasons why this may be very advantageous, however, make sure to be educated fully on this program prior to closing day.